greenorbitspace/hub/userguide/content/en/docs/glossary/a/atmospheric-composition.md

 ---
 title: Atmospheric Composition
 ref: atmospheric-composition
+weight: 1
+exported_at: '2025-06-16T15:03:40.470707+00:00'
-description: Atmospheric Composition refers to the various gases and particles that make up the Earth's atmosphere.
-It includes major gases such as nitrogen, oxygen, carbon dioxide, and trace gases, as well as aerosols and other particulate matter.
-  Understanding atmospheric composition is crucial for studying climate change, air quality, and environmental health.
+definition: Atmospheric composition refers to the various gases and particles that make up the Earth's atmosphere.
+The primary components include nitrogen (about 78%), oxygen (about 21%), and trace amounts of other gases such as argon, carbon dioxide, and water vapor.
+Understanding atmospheric composition is crucial for studying climate, weather patterns, and air quality.
-notion_page_id: 214d6625-c679-8034-a194-efc1dab239dc
-exported_at: '2025-06-16T14:23:49.181719+00:00'
-tags:
-- sustainability
-category:
+id: GL136
+categories:
 - Space & Technology
-id: GL136
 ---